kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 - Support External Update Extensions for both Control Plane (KCP or others) and MachineDeployment controlled machines.
 - Allow in-place updates for single-node clusters without the requirement to reprovision hosts.

-### Non-Goals
+### Non-Goals/Future work

 - To provide rollbacks in case of an in-place update failure.
 Failed updates need to be fixed manually by the user on the machine or by replacing the machine.
+- Introduce any changes to KCP (or any other control plane provider), MachineDeployment, MachineSet, Machine APIs.
+- Ammend the desired state to something that the registered updaters can cover or register additional updaters capable of handling the desired changes.

 ## Proposal

 We propose a pluggable update strategy architecture that allows External Update Extension to handle the update process.

-The design decouples core CAPI controllers from the specific extension implementation responsible for updating a machine.
-The External Update Strategy will be configured reusing the existing field in KCP and MD resources, by introducing new type of strategy called `ExternalUpdate` (reusing the existing field in KCP and MD).
-This allows us to provide a consistent user experience: the interaction with the CAPI resources is the same as in rolling updates.
+Initially, this feature will be implemented without making API changes in the current core Cluster API objects.
+It will follow Kubernetes' feature gate mechanism and be contained within the experimental package.
+This means that any changes in behavior are controlled by the feature gate `InPlaceUpdates`, which must be enabled by users for the new in-place updates workflow to be available.
+It is disabled unless explicitly configured.

 This proposal introduces a Lifecycle Hook named `ExternalUpdate` for communication between CAPI and external update implementers.
 Multiple external updaters can be registered, each of them only covering a subset of machine changes.
 The CAPI controllers will ask the external updaters what kind of changes they can handle and, based on the reponse, compose and orchestrate them to achieve the desired state.

+With the introduction of this experimental feature, users may want to apply the in-place updates workflow to a subset of CAPI clusters only.
+By leveraging CAPI's `RuntimeExtension`, we can provide a namespace selector via [`ExtensionConfig`](https://cluster-api.sigs.k8s.io/tasks/experimental-features/runtime-sdk/implement-extensions#extensionconfig).
+This allows us to support cluster selection at the namespace level (only clusters/machines namespaces that match the selector) without applying API changes.

 ### User Stories